magda-io/magda/magda-registry-api/src/test/scala/au/csiro/data61/magda/opa/README.md

 It is very convenient to debug the tests with IntelliJ IDEA.

+There are currently three suites of tests.

+#### RecordsWithOwnerOrgUnitsOpaPoliciesSpec

-There are currently two suites of tests.
-One, `RecordsWithOwnerOrgUnitsOpaPoliciesSpec`, is configured to use the hierarchical organization based access control policy `object.registry.record.owner_orgunit` that corresponds to `dataset-access-control` aspect, the other, `RecordsWithEsriOpaPoliciesSpec`, is configured to use Esri groups based policy `object.registry.record.esri_groups` that corresponds to `esri-access-control` aspect.
+It is configured to use the hierarchical organization based access control policy `object.registry.record.owner_orgunit` that corresponds to `dataset-access-control` aspect.

+#### RecordsWithEsriOpaPoliciesSpec

+It is configured to use Esri groups based policy `object.registry.record.esri_groups` that corresponds to `esri-access-control` aspect.
+All of the access control aspects have NOT expired yet.

+#### RecordsWithEsriOpaPoliciesExpiredSpec

+It is configured to use Esri groups based policy `object.registry.record.esri_groups` that corresponds to `esri-access-control` aspect.
+All of the access control aspects have expired.

-Both suites perform tests under the same conditions described in `Relationship among users, organizations and records.` in the class of `ApiWithOpaSpec`.
+All the suites perform tests under the same conditions described in `Relationship among users, organizations and records.` in the class of `ApiWithOpaSpec`.

-After running either of the two suites, the testing data are persisted in the database.
+After running one of the three suites, its testing data are persisted in the database.

 You may run RegistryApp with default config (using default policy `object.registry.record.owner_orgunit`) from the IntelliJ then query the registry api as different users.
 A user is identified by a jwt token in the request header.